Wen Tingyun: Personal experience

-Wen Tingyun was born in Taiyuan, he was a descendant of Wen Yanbo, a prime minister in the early Tang Dynasty.
-From a young age, Wen was interested in literature but had limited opportunities to study as his father died early.
-The death of his father resulted in poverty for his family until a friend of his father funded him to study with his son, Duan Chengshi.
+Wen Tingyun was born in Taiyuan.
+He was a descendant of Wen Yanbo, a prime minister in the early Tang dynasty.
+Wen had an early interest in literature but he had few opportunities to study since his father died while he was still young.
+A family friend stepped in and funded his studies together with the friend's son, Duan Chengshi.